blindedeye/portfolio/README.md

-# [Your Name]'s Project Portfolio
+# Jake's Project Portfolio

 Welcome to my project portfolio!
-This repository showcases a collection of my work in [primary technology, e.g., C++, Python, Web Development, etc.].
+This repository showcases a collection of my work in C++.
 Feel free to explore the projects and reach out to me for any questions or collaborations.

 ## About Me